freenas/freenas-docs/userguide/directoryservice.rst

 If the system will not join the Active Directory domain, run these commands in the order listed. :command:`echo` commands will return a value of *0* and :command:`klist` will show a Kerberos ticket:

+If the cache becomes out of sync due to an AD server being taken off and back online, resync the cache using :menuselection:`Directory Service --> Active Directory --> Rebuild Directory Service Cache`.

 .. note:: If any of the commands fail or result in a traceback, create a bug report at